quicwg/base-drafts/draft-ietf-quic-transport.md

 Packets containing only ACK frames are not congestion controlled, so there are limits on how frequently they can be sent.
 An endpoint MUST NOT send more than one ACK-frame-only packet in response to receiving an ack-eliciting packet.
-An endpoint MUST NOT send a non-ack-eliciting packet in response to a non-ack- eliciting packet, even if there are packet gaps which precede the received packet.
+An endpoint MUST NOT send a non-ack-eliciting packet in response to a non-ack-eliciting packet, even if there are packet gaps which precede the received packet.
 Limiting ACK frames avoids an infinite feedback loop of acknowledgements, which could prevent the connection from ever becoming idle.
 However, the endpoint acknowledges non-ACK-eliciting packets when it sends an ACK frame.